k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: 'You feel guilty' out of nowhere
 - Fix: non-lawful Angels spawning with lawful artifacts
 - Initiate fuzzing session in wizmode via #panic
+- Fix: prevent dmonsfree with a couple mhurtle scenarios